-Laboratory automation suppliers face a number of conflicting challenges.
+Laboratory automation system suppliers face a number of conflicting challenges.
 The instrumentation is complex but at the same time, the design and function make it difficult to build a device that significantly differentiates itself from competing products.
-Automation subsystems need to meet stringent accuracy specifications but at a price point generally below that of a typical off-the-shelf system.
+Laboratory automation systems need to meet stringent accuracy specifications but at a price point generally below that of a typical off-the-shelf system.
 Footprint is also an issue.
 Laboratories have limited space and instruments are frequently built in tabletop form factors.
 In addition, applications impose surprisingly high duty cycles.
-Although the loads are light and the speeds moderate, high repetition in commercial labs, for example, can push components to to early failure.
+Although the loads are light and the speeds moderate, high repetition in commercial labs, for example, can push components to early failure.

 The MOSO Advantage

-Most laboratory applications involve moving samples within an instrument, moving reagents to samples, or moving components within an instrument.
+Most laboratory automation systems involve moving samples within an instrument, moving reagents to samples, or moving components within an instrument.
 The focus is typically on speed, accuracy, and repeatability.
 Cost control is a perennial concern, for example in blood analyzers.
-Cost-down engineering techniques include revisiting component tolerances, designing machine parts to make them less expensive to manufacture, customizing parts to simplify alignment and testing, and applying our experience and knowledge of our inventory to choose the most cost-efficient components.
+Cost-down life science equipment engineering techniques include revisiting component tolerances, designing machine parts to make them less expensive to manufacture, customizing parts to simplify alignment and testing, and applying our experience and knowledge of our inventory to choose the most cost-efficient components.

 Cell cytometry also leads to frequent requests for cost-down engineering.
 With cost-down engineering, every project is different.
 Sometimes, the best way to accomplish the goal is not costing down the existing design but starting from scratch to create a clean-sheet design that meets performance specifications at a lower price.
 The operation of the device will be the same as the original but the details of the motion assembly such as the exact components chosen for the specifics of the motion may vary.
 The functions of the device—speed, travel, form factor, etc.—will be unchanged.
 With our policy of 100% testing, we confirm that every device we ship meets all performance specifications as defined by the customer.